vincycode7/object_tracking_yolov5_deepsort/Readme.md

 ## Dependency Installation and Running Project (Option 1 - Using Docker)
   1. Install docker locally
   2. Build a docker image using the `Dockerfile` by running `sudo docker build -t yolodeepsort:lastest .` or `docker build -t yolodeepsort:lastest .`
-  3. Once build is complete run `sudo docker run -p 8501:8501 yolodeepsort:lastest`
+  3. Once build is complete run using `sudo docker run -p 8501:8501 yolodeepsort:lastest` or `sudo docker run --device=/dev/video0  -p 8501:8501 yolodeepsort:lastest` on Ubuntu to grant access to the webcam.
   4. lastly you go to the url `http://localhost:8501` or `http://host:8501`

 ## Dependency Installation and Running Project (Option 2 - Installing dependencies manually)